antonagestam/freeze-transitive/README.md

 $ pre-commit run --all-files
 ```

-To run autoupdate, you need to point pre-commit at the template file:
+To run autoupdate, you need to point pre-commit at the template file.

 ```sh
 $ pre-commit autoupdate --config=.pre-commit-template.yaml